JamesPoole/podcast-skill/README.md

 ## Current state
 Working features:
- - Listen to the latest episode of your chosen podcast
+ - Listen to any episode episode of your chosen podcast
  - Use the settings in the home.mycroft.ai site to choose 3 podcasts
- - Check for newly available episodes from your chosen podcasts
+ - Check for what the most recent episodes are titled

 Known issues:
  - Only tested on a Desktop install.
 I am not able test on any other platform at the moment so feedback and pull requests are welcomed to ensure this works with Mark1 and Picroft.
  - I have tested this skill with many feed urls.
 Most of the urls work but some cause issue.
 I am working to be compatible with those urls that do not work.
  - Not sure how this skill co-operates with other podcast skills

-TODO:
- - Select an older podcast, not just the most recent one
- - Add compatibility for a wider range of podcasts, some feeds dont work with the current implementation